renepacchaux/huntington-bank-pavilion/README.md

 ## Navigating Northerly Island on Mobile

 Early on in the process, I was eager to see the successful conclusion to this project.

+Our team time allocation was lawless.
+We were drawing on excitement.
 The branding of our project was starting to take shape.
-The team trajectory imagined solutions that felt intuative.
+The team trajectory imagined solutions that felt intuative because we felt unstoppable.

-Ready to show off to our stakeholders, our team opened the gates to lawless time allocation.
-As long as you draw on excitement, what could stop you?
+In two weeks, we were ready to show off to our stakeholders.

 ### Project Challenge
 How do we improve the digital experience of purchasing a ticket and going to a show at an outdoor music venue?